jasonkresch/protect/README.md

 *Required Permissions:* `READ`

-With the `READ` permission, one can read the raw value of a share, providing the capacity to recover the raw secret.
+With the `READ` permission, one can read the raw value of a share, providing the ability to recover the raw secret.
 This permission is typically only given for secrets that are stored.

 **Read Share page of PROTECT:**